 Commercial cleaning businesses help to keep commercial buildings and vehicles clean and, therefore, safe for use.
-A cleaning business may hold a contract with one large operation, providing all of their daily cleaning, or the business may hold smaller contracts with multiple businesses, providing each with cleaning services only on certain days.
+A cleaning business may hold a contract with one large operation, providing all of their daily cleanings.
+The business may hold smaller contracts with multiple businesses, providing cleaning services only on certain days.
 Because many businesses require cleaning during non-business hours, it’s common for cleaning businesses to operate after 5:00 pm and into the night.
-From offices to apartment complexes to train stations and airports, there are many businesses that hire commercial cleaners.
+Many businesses hire commercial cleaners from offices to apartment complexes to train stations and airports.

 While a cleaning business can take a general approach to cleaning, it’s common for these businesses to specialize in certain areas.
 A business may specialize in certain aspects of cleaning, like floor care or window cleaning, while others may focus on residential cleaning, medical cleaning, or industrial cleaning.
 A business may offer maid services, sanitation services, or damage restoration cleaning, and these specialties often allow businesses to charge more for their services.